at-manos/UMD-Submit-Server-Manager/README.md

 - "Submit to UMD Submit Server"
   - Submits the code in your current project folder to the UMD Submit Server.
   - Accessible from the command palette or right clicking the folder in the explorer.

-- "Reset UMD Submit Server Credentials"
-  - Resets the credentials that are saved **per-workspace**
-  - Acessible from the command palette.

 ## Notes